Date of Publishing: February 4, 2020

 Rest Breaks

-Keep in mind that this break is separate from the meal break and must be treated as such.
-Therefore, if an employee works an eight hour shift, she is entitled to one unpaid meal break for 30 minutes (paid if she is required to work through it) and two paid 10-minute rest breaks.
-Therefore, it makes sense to prepare for when these breaks will fall for each employee before you begin the day so you’re not forced to allow multiple employees on break at the same time.
+Keep in mind that this break is separate from the meal break.
+If an employee works an eight hour shift, she gets one unpaid meal break for 30 minutes and two paid 10-minute rest breaks.
+It makes sense to prepare for when these breaks will occur for each employee so you’re not forced to allow multiple employees on break at the same time.

-You may also want to utilize a break alerts software so managers and employees know when breaks should be taken, avoid fines, and prevent employees from feeling overworked.
+You may also want to use a break alerts software so managers and employees know when breaks should be taken, avoid fines, and prevent employees from feeling overworked.

 Vacation Benefits